Despite the increasing use and acceptance of CBD, various stereotypes and misconceptions still persist.

-In this blog post, we aim to help address these stereotypes with a heavy dose of truth.
+Today we will address these stereotypes around the CBD industry with a heavy dose of truth.

 We want your best.